 This year all of the required forms are available to complete online through the ‘Exhibitor Resources’ section on our website.
-Through these pages you will be able to register your exhibitors, download our press updates, adverts, copies of this manual, forms and other useful information and documents.
+Through these pages you will be able to register your exhibitors, complete forms and find other useful information and documents.

 Should you have any queries or require any further information please do not hesitate to contact us.
 We look forward to seeing you at the show!

 Before exhibiting, we require all exhibitors to fill in a few forms to help make sure the show is successful for all.

 All forms can be found under the “Exhibitor Resources” section on this website.
 Please complete them all within the deadlines provided.

 - Product Awards Entry (optional)